County Donegal: Informal districts

-Physical geography
+Geography

-The county is the most mountainous in Ulster consisting chiefly of two ranges of low mountains; the Derryveagh Mountains in the north and the Blue Stack Mountains in the south, with Errigal at 751 m the highest peak, making it the 11th-highest county top in Ireland.
+Donegal is the most mountainous county in Ulster.
+It consists of two ranges of low mountains, the Derryveagh Mountains in the north and the Blue Stack Mountains in the south, with Errigal at 751 m the highest peak, making it the 11th-highest county top in Ireland.
 It has a deeply indented coastline forming natural sea loughs, of which Lough Swilly and Lough Foyle are the most notable.
-Donegal boasts the longest mainland coastline of any county in Ireland, and has either the longest or third longest total coastline (including islands), depending on measurement.
-Length estimates of the Donegal coastline range from less than 1000 km to 1235 km.
+Donegal boasts the longest mainland coastline of any county in Ireland, and has either the longest or third longest total coastline (including islands), depending on how it is measured.
+Estimates of the length of the coastline range from less than 1000 km to 1235 km.
 The official figure used by Donegal County Council is 1134 km.
 The Slieve League cliffs are among the highest sea cliffs in Europe, while Malin Head is the most northerly point on the island of Ireland.

 Two permanently inhabited islands, Arranmore and Tory Island, lie off the coast, along with a large number of islands with only transient inhabitants.
 The 129 km long River Erne, Ireland's ninth-longest river, enters Donegal Bay near the town of Ballyshannon.
 The River Erne, along with other Donegal waterways, has been dammed to produce hydroelectric power.
 A canal linking the Erne to the River Shannon was constructed between 1846 and 1860, creating Ireland's longest navigable waterway.
-The project was plagued with setbacks and closed in 1870, just ten years after its completion.
+The project was plagued with setbacks and closed in 1870, ten years after its completion.
 A joint effort between the Irish and Northern Irish governments restored the canal in the late 20th century, and the Shannon–Erne Waterway reopened in 1994.